Does this sound familiar?

 However, if you plan on making money and creating value building good races, you will need a much different approach.

-However, before we get into the heavier stuff, we will start at the beginning (which is always the best place to start) by sharing my core race promotion principles with you.
+You do this by starting at the beginning (which is always the best place to start) of any event management project by learning the core race promotion principles.

 Even after your events get established and well attended, these principles will remain true to your continued success.

-Think of them as rules to how you approach every race you build.
+Think of them as the three unbreakable rules you should use for every race you build.

 Let’s go through them: